11 Types of Mutual Funds Every Indian Investor Must Know Before Putting In a Single Rupee

 Invest in companies ranked 101st to 250th by market cap.
 Higher growth potential than large-caps, but also higher volatility.
 Companies like Coforge, Persistent Systems, or Voltas have historically been mid-cap picks.

-or: Investors comfortable with higher short-term fluctuations for better long-term gains.
+Best for: Investors comfortable with higher short-term fluctuations for better long-term gains.

 3. Small-Cap Funds